Joan Verdú (alpine skier)

-Joan Verdú Sánchez (born 23 May 1995) is an alpine skier from Andorra.
-He debuted in 2010 and on 22 January 2012 he finished third at the French national championships, and finished third for Super-G at 2012 Winter Youth Olympics.
-He competed for Andorra at the 2014, 2018 and 2022 Winter Olympics.
+Joan Verdú Sánchez (born 23 May 1995) is an Andorran World Cup alpine ski racer who specializes in the technical events of slalom, giant slalom and super-G. He made his ski racing debut in 2010.

+On 22 January 2012, Verdú finished third at the French national championships.
+Later that season, he finished third for boys' super-G at 2012 Winter Youth Olympics.
+He represented Andorra at the 2014, 2018 and 2022 Winter Olympics.

-On 9 December 2023 he became the first ski racer from Andorra to achieve a World Cup podium.
-He finished third at the Giant Slalom of Val-d'Isère.
+On 9 December 2023, Verdú became the first Andorran ski racer to achieve a World Cup podium.
+He finished third on the giant slalom in Val-d'Isère, France.

-On March 16th, 2024, he obtained his second World Cup podium of his career, finishing second in the Giant Slalom at the world cup finals held in Saalbach, Austria.
+On 16 March 2024, he secured his second World Cup podium, finishing second in the giant slalom at the World Cup Finals in Saalbach, Austria.

+Personal life

+Since August 2022, Verdú is also a YouTube content creator, with a weekly vlog about his performances on the alpine skiing circuit.

+He speaks Catalan, Spanish and English fluently.

+Since 2025, he has been in a relationship with Spanish influencer Laura Escanes.